mozilla/skywriter/docs/devguide/index.html.markdown

 ---
-title: Bespin Developer's Guide
+title: Skywriter Developer's Guide
 subtitle: Getting Started
 layout: default
 ---

-Installing the Bespin Server
+Installing the Skywriter Server
 ----------------------------

-Important note: The Bespin Server is going to undergo a complete rework.
+Important note: The Skywriter Server is going to undergo a complete rework.
-You can read more about this in the [Bespin Server Roadmap](http://groups.google.com/group/bespin/browse_thread/thread/6de8c718d64232a0) that was posted to the mailing list.
+You can read more about this in the [Skywriter Server Roadmap](http://groups.google.com/group/skywriter/browse_thread/thread/6de8c718d64232a0) that was posted to the mailing list.

-To work on Bespin, you'll need to install the Bespin server on your local computer.
+To work on Skywriter, you'll need to install the Skywriter server on your local computer.

-You can easily get Bespin's Python server running on your local Mac or Linux machine (see note about Windows below).
+You can easily get Skywriter's Python server running on your local Mac or Linux machine (see note about Windows below).

 ## Prerequisites ##

-You will need the following installed on your system to get Bespin up and running:
+You will need the following installed on your system to get Skywriter up and running:

 * Mercurial
 * Python 2.5 or 2.6